 Audit Committee.
 The current members of the Company's Audit Committee are Messrs.
-Seazholtz, Thomas and Wright.
+Char, Seazholtz and Thomas.
 Each member of the Audit Committee is "independent" under the current listing standards of the American Stock Exchange and the SEC rules regarding audit committee memberships.
-The Board has identified Mr. Wright as the member of the Audit Committee who qualifies as an "audit committee financial expert" under applicable SEC rules and regulations governing the composition of the Audit Committee.
-The Board anticipates that
+The Board has identified Mr. Char as the member of the Audit Committee who qualifies as an "audit committee financial expert" under applicable SEC rules and regulations governing the composition of the Audit Committee.
+The Audit Committee held eleven meetings during the fiscal year ended March 31, 2006.